How Changing Your Email Address Can Ease Your Pain

 Secondly, this is completely optional, you may want a fresh start.
 However there are also other ways of bringing your emails across to your new email address.
 We can of course help with this process 07 5448 3096.
 Or you can follow one of the many guides available online.
 We've listed just a few for your convenience.

 We of course don't warrant and are not liable for any mistakes made if you chose to take on this task.
-If in doubt we recommend the help of a professional.
+If in doubt we recommend the help of a professional (like us).